Walter Shaub: The little-known ethics director who took on Trump

 "I've never seen OGE act this politically," said Howard Schweitzer, the former chief ethics officer of the Export-Import Bank, who was an executive on TARP, the financial crisis bailout program, under Bush and Obama.

-"These things are enormously complicated, and I think to some extent this is people inside a bubble that don't take into account the reality of owning a closely held company," he said.
+"These things are enormously complicated, and I think to some extent this is people inside a bubble that don't take into account the reality of owning a closely held company," said Schweitzer, now managing partner at Cozen O'Connor Public Strategies, a government relations firm.

 That was part of the argument Trump and his lawyers gave.
 They said it would be impossible to turn over the sprawling Trump Organization to anyone on the outside.
 They also said Trump should not be expected to break apart and sell the great company he built.